Frequently Asked Questions

 I don’t have a car.
 How will I get to school/work/daycare?

-We are within walking distance to many things and there is a bus stop at our building.
+We are within walking distance to many places and there is a bus stop at our building.

 Are meals provided?